samjmck/tobcalc/README.md

 tobcalc is a project that calculates the Belgian transaction tax on securities for various brokers and fills in the PDF form associated with these taxes.

+The core library used by tobcalc is in a separate repository: [tobcalc-lib](https://github.com/samjmck/tobcalc-lib)

 ## Navigation

 ### FAQ